sofia5/beer-lovers-codetest/README.md

 - BeerList.tsx can probably be improved in terms of methods, fetching etc., I'm not sure if I'm using the best strategies.
 - Add more details to the item detail page
 - Currently many requests are sent from the multiRangeSlider, and ideally the event would only fire after drag.
 OnChange on a range element seems to normally trigger after release, but for some reason it's not for me.
+- I can reuse components a bit more, e.g. the labels with class="text-uppercase text-success" are used in several places.

 Note: This project was built with some lack of React experience, so it can probably be better structured and use React features more efficiently.